popsim-consortium/stdpopsim/docs/tutorial.rst

 simulation complete in a reasonable amount of time despite the large effective population size of *Drosophila melanogaster*.
-In actual applications, it would be necessary to check that this choice of scaling factor does not substantially distort patterns of genetic variation.
+In actual applications, it would be necessary to check that this choice of scaling factor does not substantially distort patterns of genetic variation relative to unscaled simulations.

 .. code-block:: python